fbpx

 The Big Idea: Total Space

-Interior design creates an overall impression, rather than isolate a particular feature.
+Interior design concepts create an overall impression, rather than isolate a particular feature.
 The idea is to create an end result that uses all of the elements of a room.
 Each component of interior design, from floor to ceiling, is important not because it looks nice by itself, but because it adds to the overall effect.

 Because the overall impression is so vital, many interior designers will take different steps to visualise the space before committing to a particular design.
 This is especially critical when designing a proposed construction, where there are no existing components to use as a frame of reference.

 When planning a finished room, an interior designer will rely on photo realistic visualisations to bring their vision of the space to life.
-Interior designers don’t make computer generated images; rather they’ll hire a team of creative, visual artists to create the space to their specifications.
+Most designers don’t make computer generated images; rather they’ll hire a team of creative, visual artists to create the space to their specifications.

 Component #1: Lighting – Windows and Lamps

 Lighting influences how you see a room – quite literally.
 The design concept behind choosing the right lighting isn’t just about making sure you can see everything in the room; it’s about emphasizing or enhancing the lighting itself, using each source of light to achieve a particular goal.
+This aligns with key interior design concepts, where lighting plays a pivotal role in shaping the atmosphere and aesthetic of a space.

 If the room features a tall floor-to-ceiling window, that could very well be the centerpiece of the entire space, with the other elements designed to reflect the lighting coming through the window.
 The shape of the window also influences the design of the room; a low window might prevent you from placing furniture in front of it, while a wide picture window might be perfect for a window bench.